cylonix/tailchat/README.md

  A truly serverless, secure instant messaging app built on Tailscale's WireGuard®-based mesh network

  No message storage off device.
-No central servers.
+No central message servers.
 Just direct, encrypted communication

 **Note**: Tailchat is not affiliated with, endorsed by, or sponsored by Tailscale Inc. Tailscale® and Tailnet are trademarks of Tailscale Inc.